 Months of entry

 Delivering excellence in health and social care at an individual, team and organisational level is not just desirable but achievable.
-The philosophy of this programme is that for high quality, safer care to flourish, not only must every member of staff must be committed to, and play their part in, an integrated approach to care, but that the application of a human factors approach is crucial if real progress is to be made.
+The philosophy of this CIEHF recognised course is that for high-quality, safer care to flourish, every member of staff must be committed to, and play their part in, an integrated approach to care.
+The application of a human factors approach is also crucial if real progress is to be made.
 A human factors approach involves applying theory, data and design methods about how humans interact with their environment to make it easier for work to be done in the right way.
-The programme develops and equips critical advocates/leaders of change who can use a human factors approach to enhance the quality, safety and governance of person-centred outcomes in health and social care.
-This includes the leadership of a change project in the workplace that requires the application of comprehensive knowledge, understanding, expertise and advanced skills in a health and social care setting.

-Graduates from this programme are equipped with specialist human factors knowledge, expertise and experience as well as a range of more generic attributes such as advanced reasoning and decision-making skills.
-They are able to work collaboratively, present, research and have strong ICT skills that are highly sought after by employers today.
+Graduates from this course are equipped with specialist human factors knowledge, expertise and experience as well as a range of more generic attributes such as advanced reasoning and decision-making skills.
+You are able to work collaboratively, present and research.
+You also have strong ICT skills that highly sought after by employers.

-The programme is relevant for staff working in, or aspiring to undertake, specialist quality, safety or governance roles as well as those dealing with human factors as part of a wider role.
+The programme is relevant for you if you work in, or would like to work in a specialist quality, safety or governance role, or one dealing with human factors.

 Fees and funding